 Also of interest is that Woodbridge has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small town, Woodbridge has a lot of people use the train to get to work every day though Woodbridge is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Woodbridge has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Woodbridge in 2018 was $51,475, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $205,900 for a family of four.
 However, Woodbridge contains both very wealthy and poor people as well.

 Woodbridge is an extremely ethnically-diverse town.
 The people who call Woodbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbridge residents report their race to be White, followed by Black or African-American.
 Woodbridge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.54% of the town’s residents.
-Important ancestries of people in Woodbridge include German, Irish, African, and Italian.
+People of Hispanic or Latino origin account for 17.58% of the town’s residents.
+Important ancestries of people in Woodbridge include German, English, African, and Italian.

 The most common language spoken in Woodbridge is English.
 Other important languages spoken here include Spanish and Urdu.